Westminster College Student Conduct

 Notification of an Alleged Violation

-- The judicial process shall be initiated by the Vice President sending a notice to the student who has been accused of violating the Student Code of Conduct.
+- The judicial process shall be initiated by the Associate Dean of Student Affairs sending a notice to the student who has been accused of violating the Student Code of Conduct.

 - The notice shall be sent by campus mail to the student’s address on campus or shall be delivered personally to the student.
-The notice shall require the student to schedule an appointment with the Vice President to discuss the alleged violations in a pre-hearing conference.
+The notice shall require the student to schedule an appointment with the Associate Dean to discuss the alleged violations in a pre-hearing conference.

 - The notice shall inform the student of the following: